mikeizbicki/cmc-csci040/topic_09_Python_LLMs/README.md

 > The textract library will not work for images.
 > To summarize the contents of an image,
 > you will have to pass the image data directly to the LLM.
-> The easiest way to do this is to write a new function `llm_image` for this special case.
 > The groq documentation contains example code for handling images that you can use.
 > See <https://console.groq.com/docs/vision>.
 >